 A more detailed description of Handelsbanken's remuneration principles is shown on page 59 and details about remuneration are shown in note G8 on pages 108-111.

-The Central Personnel Department performs suitability assessments when board members are elected for the Bank's subsidiaries, and also performs suitability assessments ahead of decisions on appointment of members to the Senior Management.
+Group HR performs suitability assessments when board members are elected for the Bank's subsidiaries, and also performs suitability assessments ahead of decisions on appointment of members to the Senior Management and the Head of Internal Audit.

 Pension policy